-- 3.3.17 Again, this is reiterated and substantiated in the recent NTS, which identifies that the average trip length by bicycle is 3.1 miles (5.0km).
-Furthermore, Table NTS0308 identifies that 86% of all cycle trips are over 1 mile (1.6km) and 57% over 2 miles (3.2km).
-A total of 79% of all cycle journeys are made over distances less than 5 miles (8km). - 3.3.18 Together, these statistics demonstrate that 81% of all trips under 1 mile (1.6km) are by walking and cycling, and indeed, over half (61%) of all trips under 2 miles are by walking and cycling. - 3.3.19 As set out in Table 3.2, all identified services and facilities are within 1.6km of the nearest residential area.
+- 3.3.20 Together, these statistics demonstrate that 81% of all trips under 1 mile (1.6km) are by walking and cycling, and indeed, over half (61%) of all trips under 2 miles are by walking and cycling. - 3.3.21 As set out in Table 3.1, all identified services and facilities are within 1.6km of the nearest residential area.
 Considering the distances to local facilities detailed above, in light of these national statistics, suggests that the great majority of facilities within Thornbury could be accessed on foot or by cycle, and by the majority of people, within the proposed development.